ABOUT SIMA

 Secretary

 A corporate lawyer, with a practising certificate and AICD qualifications and membership, Kirstin has led a consultancy group at Ernst & Young, with a strong focus on the arts.
-Now with NSW Transport, she manages a $2.5 billion regional transport program.
-She is Secretary also on the Board of Stalker Productions, a multi-arts physical theatre for all ages, operating on a global scale, with a leading edge in the use of immersive and interactive digital arts.
+Now she works as a senior legal counsel alongside the Cosec, inside one of the largest national community service providers nationally, BaptistCare.
+She is Secretary also on the Board of Stalker/Box of Birds Productions, a multi-arts physical theatre for all ages, operating on a global scale, with a leading edge in the use of immersive and interactive digital arts.

 Andrew Collins